 If it isn’t obvious from my story, I loved Bilbao.
 I wasn’t sure if the city was worth visiting but the diversity, quality of food, and things to see really surprised me.

-And I loved to go back to spend more time in the city and explore the Basque Country.
+And I would love to go back to spend more time in the city and explore the Basque Country.

 So if you’re doubting if you should include Bilbao in your Spanish travel itinerary.
 Or you’re not sure if you should book that weekend trip to Bilbao.
 I’d say: do it!
 You will not regret it!